juliagangi/mybots/README.md

 ## The Code

 My creature grows up along the z-axis, then out in the -x, +x, -y, and +y directions.
 It is spider-like, except that there are 4 legs instead of 8.
 Each of the 4 "legs" contains the same number of links, the dimensions of which are constrained by [0,2), and which are jointed at the base of each.
-The number of links in the arm is at least 2 greater than the number of links in the vertical portion, to ensure that the arms can reach the ground.
+The number of links in the leg is at least 2 greater than the number of links in the vertical portion, to ensure that the arlegsms can reach the ground.
 A random integer selector decides whether or not to place a sensor neuron in the current link, while every joint receives a motor neuron.

 To form the brain, every sensor neuron is connected to every motor neuron.